Superfluids in expanding backgrounds and attractor times: Gubser Flow

 In this background, the scalar equations \eqref{Eq:EomSigma} are

 where the prime denotes a derivative w.r.t.~the time $\rho/L$.

 We parameterize the dissipative tensor $\pi^\mn$ via the diagonal form \cite{Denicol:2018pak}

-We then introduce the dimensionless quantity referred to as pressure anisotropy $\chi := 3 \Pi/4 T^4$.
+For convenience, we introduce the dimensionless pressure anisotropy $\chi := 3 \tilde{\pi}/4 T^4$.
 We work in the local rest frame of the Gubser fluid, where we take the four-velocity to be $u^\mu = (1, \vec{0})$.
 Note that this generates a non-trivial flow if one were to undo the Weyl rescaling and coordinate transformation back to the Milne coordinates.
 The evolution equation of the temperature given by the conservation of the energy-momentum tensor \eqref{emt} reads

-and the MIS equation \eqref{Eq:MIS} is given by
+and the MIS equation \eqref{mis-visc} is given by

 Using this set of equations, we study the evolution of the superfluid Gubser flow at a constant phase $\psi$ for arbitrary initial conditions.
-The remaining dynamical variables $T$, $ \cond$ and $\chi$, are a function of de Sitter time $\rho/L$ only.
-Here we have set $L=1$ for the computation.
+The remaining dynamical variables $T$, $ \cond$ and $\chi$, are function of de Sitter time $\rho/L$ only.
+Here we have set $L=1$ for computation.